Men and women 23-49, here is how you can move on from what happened in your childhood and lead the life that you really want.

 You will need to be 18 years old or over.
 That is all!

 You don’t need a referral or a diagnosis of any sort.
-If you feel you experienced any sort of trauma in childhood, that is all I need for you to book this consultation.
-The degree of impact on you and the duration of the trauma are not important.
+The degree of impact of your childhood on you is not important.
+If you feel you experienced any sort of trauma or difficulty situation in childhood, please feel free to book this consultation.
 The important thing is that you have taken another (big) step in the direction of living a fulfilling life, despite what you experienced as a child.

 I am limited in the numbers of people I can take on each month for working with childhood trauma.
 If you are looking for support quickly, please don’t delay in booking your consultation.